The average Texan throws away about 6 and a half pounds of trash each day.

 It almost always takes less energy to make a product from recycled materials than it does to make it from new materials.
-One recycled aluminum can will save enough energy to run a computer for three hours or a TV for two hours.
+One recycled aluminum can will save enough energy to run a laptop computer for over five hours.

 Small amounts of waste can have a big impact.
 The oil from one oil change can contaminate up to one million gallons of drinking water— a year’s supply for 50 people.

 Water is a finite resource — even though about 71 percent of the Earth's surface is covered by water, less than one percent is available for human use.

 With a new water-efficient showerhead, a seven-minute shower uses less water than a full bath.